moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

 and checking out the information on our <a href="https://moloewe-leuphana.github.io/">**main page**</a>.
 ::::

-ANDERS WORT ALS MANAGEMENT

 ---

 ## <Management> 1.
-Define your Workshop Goal </Management>
+Define your Workshop Goal(s) </Management>

-Due to its unique setup and wide range of capabilities, your workshop can achieve a variety of goals with the MoLöwe.
+Due to MoLöwes unique setup and wide range of capabilities, you can achieve a variety of goals with your workshop.
-The goals are already covered in the "Why MoLöwe" section of the <a href="https://moloewe-leuphana.github.io/">**main page**</a>.
+Please refer to section "Why MoLöwe?" on the <a href="https://moloewe-leuphana.github.io/">**main page**</a> for inspiration.

 ## <Management> 2.
 Create a Storyboard </Management>